rangle/angular-training-slides/slides/src/content/routing-advanced.md

 ## Child Routes (1/4)

 Child routes are a perfect case for parent/child pages or views.

+For example:
-For example: The product details page may have a tabbed navigation section that shows the product overview by default.
+The product details page may have a tabbed navigation section that shows the product overview by default.
 When the user clicks the "Technical Specs" tab the section shows the specs instead.
-This feature is very common on sites like ebay or amazon.
+This feature is very common on sites like eBay or Amazon.

 If the user clicks on the product with ID 3, we want to show the product details page with the overview: